wallarm/product-documentation/docs/latest/admin-en/configure-logging.md

 This article guides you on how to find the log files of a Wallarm filtering node.

-=== "All-in-one installer, NGINX-based Docker image, cloud images"
-    For installations via the [all-in-one installer](../installation/nginx/all-in-one.md), [NGINX-based Docker image](installation-docker-en.md), [Amazon Machine Image (AMI)](../installation/cloud-platforms/aws/ami.md) and [Google Cloud Machine Image](../installation/cloud-platforms/gcp/machine-image.md), log files are located within the `/opt/wallarm/var/log/wallarm` directory.
+Log files are located within the `/opt/wallarm/var/log/wallarm` directory.
 Here is a breakdown of the log files you will encounter and the type of information each contains:

-    *   `brute-detect-out.log`: the log of fetching the brute force attack-related counters in the filter node cluster.
+* `api-firewall-out.log`: the log of the [API specification enforcement](../api-specification-enforcement/overview.md).
-    *   `export-attacks-out.log`: the log of exporting the attacks' data from the postanalytics module to the Wallarm cloud.
+* `appstructure-out.log` (only in the Docker containers): the log of the [API Discovery](../api-discovery/overview.md) module activity.
-    *   `export-counters-out.log`: the log of exporting the counters' data (see [“Monitoring the Filter Node”][doc-monitor-node]).
-    *   `export-environment-out.log`: the log of collecting the installed Wallarm package versions and uploading this data to the Wallarm Cloud to be displayed in the filtering node details in Wallarm Console.
-These processes are run once per hour.
-    *   `syncnode-out.log`: the log of syncing the filter node with the Wallarm cloud (this includes fetching the [LOM][doc-lom] and proton.db files from the cloud).
 * `tarantool-out.log`: the log of the postanalytics module operations.
-    *   `sync-ip-lists-out.log` (named as `sync-blacklist-out.log` in the previous node versions): the log of syncing the filtering node with IP addresses added to [IP lists](../user-guides/ip-lists/overview.md) as single objects or subnets.
-    *   `sync-ip-lists-source-out.log` (named as `sync-mmdb-out.log` in the previous node versions): the log of syncing the filtering node with IP addresses registered in countries, regions and data centers from [IP lists](../user-guides/ip-lists/overview.md).
-    *   `appstructure-out.log` (only in the Docker containers): the log of the [API Discovery](../api-discovery/overview.md) module activity.
-    *   `registernode_loop-out.log` (only in the Docker containers): the log of activity of the wrapper script running the `register-node` script while it is succeeded.
-    *   `weak-jwt-detect-out.log`: the log of the [JWT vulnerability](../attacks-vulns-list.md#weak-jwt) detection.
-    *   `detect-cred-stuffing-out.log`: the log of the [credential stuffing detection](../about-wallarm/credential-stuffing.md).
-    * `api-firewall-out.log`: the log of the [API specification enforcement](../api-specification-enforcement/overview.md).

-=== "Other installation methods"
-    For installations using other methods, such as [DEB/RPM packages](../installation/nginx/dynamic-module.md), log files are located within the `/var/log/wallarm` directory.

-    Here is a breakdown of the log files you will encounter and the type of information each contains:

-    *   `brute-detect.log`: the log of fetching the brute force attack-related counters in the filter node cluster.
-    *   `export-attacks.log`: the log of exporting the attacks' data from the postanalytics module to the Wallarm cloud.
+* `wcli-out.log`: logs of all the Wallarm scirpts.
-    *   `export-counters.log`: the log of exporting the counters' data (see [“Monitoring the Filter Node”][doc-monitor-node]).
-    *   `export-environment.log`: the log of collecting the installed Wallarm package versions and uploading this data to the Wallarm Cloud to be displayed in the filtering node details in Wallarm Console.
-These processes are run once per hour.
-    *   `syncnode.log`: the log of syncing the filter node with the Wallarm cloud (this includes fetching the [LOM][doc-lom] and proton.db files from the cloud).
-    *   `tarantool.log`: the log of the postanalytics module operations.
-    *   `sync-ip-lists.log` (named as `sync-blacklist.log` in the previous node versions): the log of syncing the filtering node with IP addresses added to [IP lists](../user-guides/ip-lists/overview.md) as single objects or subnets.
-    *   `sync-ip-lists-source.log` (named as `sync-mmdb.log` in the previous node versions): the log of syncing the filtering node with IP addresses registered in countries, regions and data centers from [IP lists](../user-guides/ip-lists/overview.md).
-    *   `appstructure.log` (only in the Docker containers): the log of the [API Discovery](../api-discovery/overview.md) module activity.
-    *   `registernode_loop.log` (only in the Docker containers): the log of activity of the wrapper script running the `register-node` script while it is succeeded.
-    *   `weak-jwt-detect.log`: the log of the [JWT vulnerability](../attacks-vulns-list.md#weak-jwt) detection.
+* `collectd-out.log`

 ##  Configuring Extended Logging for the NGINX‑Based Filter Node